rodtoll/isy-js/README.md

 CHANGELOG
 ---------

+* 0.3.8 - 2016/02/05 - Adding support for variables thanks to contribution from bdstark.
-* 0.3.7 - 2016/02/26 - lastModified is now lastChanged and now applied to scenes as well and docs fixed up
+* 0.3.7 - 2016/01/26 - lastModified is now lastChanged and now applied to scenes as well and docs fixed up
-* 0.3.6 - 2016/02/26 - Added lastModified property, added isDimmable property to lights and added new getAreAllLightsInSpecifiedState() function to the ISYScene class.
+* 0.3.6 - 2016/01/26 - Added lastModified property, added isDimmable property to lights and added new getAreAllLightsInSpecifiedState() function to the ISYScene class.

 Older version history was not captured.

 TODO
 ----

-* Support for variables.
 * Support for programs.
 * Better error checking.
 * Recoverability in the websocket connection.
 These can drop over time.